How and when to calculate your Air Passenger Duty if you do not have exact figures.

 Information you should include in your proposal

-HMRC approves special accounting schemes on an individual basis so you should develop a scheme proposal that meets your specific circumstances.
+HMRC approves Special Accounting Schemes on an individual basis so you should develop a scheme proposal that meets your specific circumstances.

-There’s no standard format for a proposal or an application form.
+There is no standard format for a proposal or an application form.

 Your proposal must include: